-• Fleet continues to execute on its organic growth strategies and generate significant free cash flow.
-As a result of these factors the fair value of Alaris' common equity investment in Fleet increased by US\$2.3 million in Q1 2024.
+• Fleet continues to execute its organic growth strategies and generate significant free cash flow.
+As a result of these factors the fair value of Alaris' common equity investment in Fleet increased by US\$2.3 million in the six months ended June 30, 2024.
 The resulting fair value of Alaris' investment in Fleet is US\$72.5 million.